-Stanley Andrisse, an endocrinologist, professor and author whose life experience has made him an advocate for the successful re-entry of formerly incarcerated people, will be the featured speaker at Union’s Commencement, College officials have announced.
+Stanley Andrisse, an endocrinology researcher, professor and author whose life experience has made him an advocate for the successful re-entry of formerly incarcerated people, will be the featured speaker at Union’s Commencement, College officials have announced.

 Approximately 500 students in the Class of 2023 will receive degrees during the ceremony, scheduled for 10 a.m.
 Sunday, June 11, on Hull Plaza.

-Andrisse is an endocrinologist and assistant professor at the Howard University College of Medicine in Washington, D.C., whose research focuses on the treatment of Type 2 diabetes and insulin resistance.
+Andrisse is an endocrinology scientist and assistant professor at the Howard University College of Medicine in Washington, D.C., whose research focuses on the treatment of Type 2 diabetes and insulin resistance.

 He is also founder and executive director of the non-profit Prison-to-Professionals (P2P), which seeks to change the lives of people with criminal convictions through advocacy, mentoring and policy.

 He will receive an honorary doctor of science degree.